-In 2019, there was a trio of cases in the pharmaceutical world limiting the jurisdiction of courts to hear pharmaceutical antitrust cases.
+In 2019, a trio of cases limited the jurisdiction of courts to hear pharmaceutical antitrust cases.
 First, on 25 February 2019, the Third Circuit upheld the dismissal of the FTC's complaint against Shire Viropharma, Inc. From 2006 to 2012, Shire submitted a total of 43 FDA filings and instituted three federal court proceedings in an attempt to block the approval of generic versions of a drug called Vancocin.
 The FTC alleged that these filings were meritless filings that were an attempt to block generics from entering the market, and in 2017, sought an injunction against Shire by bringing suit under section 13(b) of the FTC Act.
 However, by 2014, Shire had already divested its Vancocin holdings.
-The district court said that Shire was not currently violating the law and was not about to violate the law, and thus the FTC did not have the authority to obtain an injunction under Section 13(b) (FTC v Shira Viropharma, Inc, 917 F.3d 147, 159-60 (3d Cir.
-2019)).
+The district court said that Shire was not currently violating the law and was not about to violate the law, and thus the FTC did not have the authority to obtain an injunction under section 13(b).
+FTC v Shira Viropharma, Inc, 917 F.3d 147, 159-60 (Third Circuit 2019).
 On 13 September 2019, the Third Circuit found that a plaintiff's antitrust claims were subject to an arbitration agreement.
 Rochester Drug Cooperative (RDC) sued Johnson & Johnson (J&J), alleging that J&J imposed anticompetitive clauses on insurers in an effort to keep the price of Remicade inflated.
 But RDC had entered into a distribution agreement with J&J regarding Remicade that had an arbitration clause.
-The Third Circuit found that because the price RDC paid for Remicade was directly intertwined with the distribution agreement, the antitrust claims were subject to the arbitration agreement (In re: Remicade (Direct Purchaser) Antitrust Litig, 938 F.3d 515, 524-56 (3d Cir.
-2019)).
+The Third Circuit found that because the price RDC paid for Remicade was directly intertwined with the distribution agreement, the antitrust claims were subject to the arbitration agreement.
+In re Remicade (Direct Purchaser) Antitrust Litia, 938 F.3d 515, 524-56 (Third Circuit 2019).

-On 5 November 2019, the Second Circuit upheld dismissal on Foreign Trade Antitrust Improvements Act grounds of an antitrust complaint brought against a pharmaceutical company.
-Biocad, a company that made biosimilars to a set of drugs called mAbs, sued F Hoffmann-La Roche on the grounds that La-Roche had taken anticompetitive action in Russia to prevent Biocad from earning enough capital in Russia to be able to expand into the United States.
+On 5 November 2019, the Second Circuit upheld the dismissal on Foreign Trade Antitrust Improvements Act grounds of an antitrust complaint brought against a pharmaceutical company.
+Biocad, a company that made biosimilars to a set of drugs called mAbs, sued F. Hoffmann-La Roche on the grounds that La-Roche had taken anticompetitive action in Russia to prevent Biocad from earning enough capital in Russia to be able to expand into the United States.
 The Second Circuit affirmed that the case should have been dismissed, holding that even if La-Roche's actions were taken with the intent to block Biocad from the US market, there were no actions taken in the US or that affected the US import market directly.
-Biocad JSC v F Hoffmann-La Roche, Docket No. 17-3486, 2019 U.S. App.
-LEXIS 33011, 2019 WL 5700347 (2d Cir.
-5 Nov 2019).
+Biocad JSC v F. Hoffmann-La Roche, Docket No. 17-3486, 2019 U.S. App.
+LEXIS 33011, 2019 WL 5700347 (Second Circuit 5 Nov.
+2019).